5 Coat Warning Signs of Illness in Dogs & Cats

-• Not every itchy dog needs zinc; allergies, parasites, and infections can look similar and require targeted care.
+- Not every itchy dog needs zinc — allergies, parasites, and infections look similar and need targeted care.

-• Food sources can help, but absorption and diet fit vary—especially with picky eating or sensitive digestion.
+- Food sources (meat, eggs, some seafood) help, but absorption varies with picky eating and sensitive digestion.

 Why Zinc Shows up in the Details You Notice Daily